 Clinic Doctors & Staff

 Our compassionate and experienced medical staff is here to treat every patient with the care and respect they deserve.
-We are here to treat addiction without judgement, and with the health and recovery of every person of utmost importance.
+We are here to treat addiction without judgement, and with the physical health, behavioral health, and recovery of every person of utmost importance.

 Barbara Wahl, RN, MA